 Discourse is an open source platform for community discussion.
 In affected versions a maliciously crafted request from a Discourse administrator can lead to a long-running request and eventual timeout.
 This has the greatest potential impact in shared hosting environments where admins are untrusted.
 This issue has been addressed in versions 3.0.3 and 3.1.0.beta4.
 Users are advised to upgrade.
 There are no known workarounds for this vulnerability.

-An issue has been discovered in GitLab CE/EE affecting all versions starting from 14.0 before 15.6.7, all versions starting from 15.7 before 15.7.6, all versions starting from 15.8 before 15.8.1.
-It was possible to trigger a DoS attack by uploading a malicious Helm chart.
+An issue has been discovered in GitLab CE/EE affecting all versions starting from 14.3 before 15.6.7, all versions starting from 15.7 before 15.7.6, all versions starting from 15.8 before 15.8.1.
+An attacker may upload a crafted CI job artifact zip file in a project that uses dynamic child pipelines and make a sidekiq job allocate a lot of memory.
+In GitLab instances where Sidekiq is memory-limited, this may cause Denial of Service.